mrmckeb/typescript-plugin-css-modules/README.md

 By default, VSCode will use it's own version of TypeScript.
 To make it work with this plugin, you have two options:

+1. Use your workspace's version of TypeScript, which will load plugins from your `tsconfig.json` file.
+This is the recommended approach.
+For instructions, see: [Using the workspace version of TypeScript](https://code.visualstudio.com/docs/languages/typescript#_using-the-workspace-version-of-typescript).

-1. Add this plugin to `"typescript.tsserver.pluginPaths"` in settings.
+2. Add this plugin to `"typescript.tsserver.pluginPaths"` in settings.
 Note that this method doesn't currently support plugin options.
-This is planned for the [November update](https://github.com/Microsoft/vscode/issues/62876).

 ```json
 {
   "typescript.tsserver.pluginPaths": ["typescript-plugin-css-modules"]
 }
 ```

-2. Use your workspace's version of TypeScript, which will load the plugins from your `tsconfig.json` file.
-For instructions, see: [Using the workspace version of TypeScript](https://code.visualstudio.com/docs/languages/typescript#_using-the-workspace-version-of-typescript).

 ### Custom definitions